 A tire pressure is significantly low.
-If the compact spare tire is installed, the indicator stays on for a while, and then goes off.
+If the compact spare tire is installed, the indicator stays on for a while, then goes off after driving a few miles (kilometers).

 Stop your vehicle in a safe place.
 Check the tire pressure and adjust the pressure to the specified level.
 The specified tire pressure is on a label on the driver side doorjamb.